visenri/memcpy_armv6m/Readme.md

 There are 3 versions (mivo0, miwo1 & miwo2) with increasing speed.

 ## How to use it:
-Copy the memops_opt folder to your project.
+Copy the "memops_opt" folder to your project.

 Add it in your makefile:
 ~~~~